“You’re a very lucky fellow. I wish I could have been that lucky when I was younger”.

 b) Accept that you don’t really want it, and thus give yourself permission to let it go.

 Most people know they can’t pick option b), because deep down they really DO want to achieve their goals.
 But option a) is scary as hell.
 Instead, a lot of people opt for a third option, “I’ll say he’s lucky, so I don’t have to emulate his hard work and struggles”.
 They continue to want the goal/achievement, lament others who have it, but tell themselves they can’t have it because they’re just “unlucky”.

 Eventually “I’m unlucky” and “I can’t achieve that goal because of reason x, y, z” becomes the default habit, and they never achieve anything they want to achieve.

 It’s fixable though.
 Just stop making excuses, admit you really DO want to achieve that goal, and then start taking steps to make it happen.

 People who want to change/improve, will find ways to improve.
 They’ll Google resources, read books, ask other people, or even experiment and try and find the answer themselves, through trial and error.
 They’ll do whatever it takes to reach their goals.

-I’ve never understood the concept of living vicariously through someone else.
+In a similar vein, I’ve never understood the concept of living vicariously through someone else.
 Celebrity/idol worship is insane to me.
 If you like what someone else has, don’t you want that for yourself?
 Why would anyone be content to watch other people achieve success, while not going for it themselves?